 Search engines mimic humans

-There used to be a time when stuffing keywords in your copy would work: if you’d just mention your keywords enough times in your text, Google would rank it high for those keywords.
+There used to be a time when stuffing keywords in your copy would work.
+If you’d just mention your keywords enough times in your text, Google would rank it high for those keywords.
 Those times are long gone.

 Readability is important for voice search

 People searching for information with voice search could end up listening to a relatively long piece of information.
 Imagine a long paragraph consisting of meandering sentences and containing lots of difficult words, that’s read out loud.
 The voice result would become impossible to understand.
 Google wouldn’t want to use an answer like that.
-Neither in voice nor in normal results.
+Neither in voice search or in normal results.

 What makes a text easy to read?